mjskay/ggdist/cran-comments.md

 * Linux (Github), R 4.1
 * Linux (Github), R 4.0
 * Linux (Github), R 3.6
-* Linux (Github), R 3.5

 ## R CMD check results
 0 errors | 0 warnings | 0 notes

 ## revdepcheck results

-We checked 19 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 27 reverse dependencies (25 from CRAN + 2 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

  * We saw 0 new problems
  * We failed to check 0 packages